MicrosoftDocs/architecture-center/docs/cloud-foundry/index.md

 ## How the Platform Supports Compliance & Security

-A common security mindset: “going slower reduces risk.”
+A common security mindset: "going slower reduces risk."
 Pivotal and its customers believe that the *opposite* is true.
 The faster systemschange, the harder they are to penetrate.
-That's the core idea of cloud-native security, and the “secure by default” features in PCF.
+That's the core idea of cloud-native security, and the "secure by default" features in PCF.
 These features help companies meet common compliance and security requirements.

 - **Authentication.** The [User Account and Authentication](http://docs.pivotal.io/pivotalcf/1-9/concepts/architecture/uaa.html) (UAA) is the identity management service for PCF.
 It is an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of PCF users.
 UAA works with the login server to authenticate users with their PCF credentials.
 It performs [single sign-on (SSO) duties](https://docs.pivotal.io/p-identity/1-9/) using those credentials (or others).
 UAA has endpoints for managing user accounts, and other functions like registering OAuth2 clients.
 On Azure, customers tend to use their enterprise Azure Active Directory (AAD).
 [PCF offers easy integration with AAD for platform access.](https://docs.pivotal.io/pivotalcf/1-9/opsguide/auth-sso.html#configure-pcf-for-saml) In fact, it's the same as on-premise Active Directory or LDAP integration.
 You need to provide the necessary XML metadata file, and it's done!

 - **BOSH.** [BOSH](https://bosh.cloudfoundry.org/docs/about.html) deploys Pivotal Cloud Foundry and related services.
 It unifies the management of cloud software across its lifecycle.
 BOSH can provision and deploy software over hundreds of VMs.
 It also performs monitoring, failure recovery, and software updates with zero-to-minimal downtime.
-BOSH supports many “immutable infrastructure” concepts.
+BOSH supports many "immutable infrastructure" concepts.
 It enables two important elements of [cloud-native security](https://pivotal.io/cloud-native-security):

     - **Repair.** Repair vulnerable software as soon as updates are available.